top of page

 1. We always start by conducting a thorough inspection to identify structural issues, water damage, and outdated systems, sometimes with other experts.

-2. Consult with other preservation experts is something we often do to understand any unique technical, legal restrictions or guidelines.
-Usually we'll at least work with a structural engineer.
-Often with other types of experts.
+2. Consulting with preservation experts is something we often do to understand any unique technical, legal restrictions, or guidelines.
+Usually, we'll at least work with a structural engineer, often alongside other types of experts.

 3. Then we'll create a phased renovation plan that addresses urgent repairs first, followed by cosmetic improvements.